ReferenceType/H264Sharp/README.md

 # H264Sharp
 Cisco's OpenH264 Native wrapper for .Net with optimised image format conversion support.
 It is very suitable for realtime streaming over network.
+- Plug&Play
 - Tested on .NetFramework and Net(up to 8).
 - Compatible with OpenCV.(i.e. OpenCVsharp)
 - Tested on WPF application with camera and screen capture (P2P Videocall).
 - No memory leaks or GC pressure with bitmaps.
 - Simple console application example is provided as an example.

-Library consist of native dll which acts as openH264 wrapper and image format converter (Yuv <-> rgb,bgr,rgba,bgra)
+Library consist of native dll which acts as OpenH264 wrapper and image format converter (YUV420p <-> RGB,BGR,RGBA,BGRA)
 <br/>Converters are vectorised(AVX2) for high performance.

 C# library is .Net standard wrapper library for this dll and performs PInvoke to handle transcoding.
 ## Nuget
+Install the nuget package and its ready to go.
+All native dependencies are automatically installed.

 [![NuGet](https://img.shields.io/nuget/v/H264Sharp)](https://www.nuget.org/packages/H264Sharp/1.0.4)
 ## Example
 Examples can be found on examples directroy.